mstksg/inCode/copy/entries/lenses-and-prisms.md

 that an `a <~> Either a Void` sum.

-In lens-speak, `_Void :: Prism' a Void` tells us that you can pattern match a `Void` out of any `a`...but that that pattern match will never fail.
+In lens-speak, `_Void :: Prism' a Void` tells us that you can pattern match a `Void` out of any `a`...but that that pattern match will never match.
 Furthermore, it tells us that if you have a value of type `Void`, you can use the `_Void` "constructor" to make a value of any type `a`!
 We have `review _Void :: Void -> a`!